Step 3: Assign Unique Product Numbers

-Once you have your GS1 company prefix, you can assign a unique product number to each of your items.
-The amount of digits you can assign to your product number is based off of your company prefix.
-Companies that sell many different items will receive a shorter prefix, allowing them to assign a larger range of digits for their products, while companies that plan on selling a smaller amount of unique product will receive a larger number, limiting the amount of unique product numbers.
+Once you have licensed your UPC company prefix or single GTINs, you can assign unique product numbers to each of your items.
+The amount of digits you can assign to your product number is based on your company prefix.
+Companies that sell many different items will receive a shorter prefix, allowing them to assign a larger range of digits for their products, while companies that plan on selling a smaller amount of unique products will receive a larger number, limiting the amount of unique product numbers.

 For organizations with a 6-digit Company Prefix, a 5-digit product number must be created.
 Companies with a 9-digit Company Prefix, can only create a 2-digit number.
 The UPC Company Prefix and Product Numbers must always total 11-digits.
 (The 12th digit in a UPC is called the check digit and is mathematically calculated based off of the previous 11 digits.)

-At the end of this simple tutorial you will be provided information on to obtain UPC barcodes for your products.
+The GTIN management rules can be quite overwhelming and cover an array of situations with product number changes and product variances.
+The standards agency (GS1) does offer paid educational training classes or you can work with one of our GS1 Barcode Consultants.
+At the end of this simple tutorial, you will be provided with information on to obtain UPC barcodes for your products and support options.
 Click on the link below to continue.